kubernetes/enhancements/keps/sig-scheduling/3022-min-domains-in-pod-topology-spread/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-The feature doesn't affected because Pod Topology Spread plugin doesn't communicate with kube-apiserver or etcd during Filter phase.
+The feature isn't affected because Pod Topology Spread plugin doesn't communicate with kube-apiserver or etcd during Filter phase.

 ###### What are other known failure modes?